Babies still need to wee and poo even when you're out and about. Find out everything you'll need to be prepared in our guide to packing a diaper bag.

 Plenty of pockets and compartments

 Organisation is key.
 You'll want everything to have its own designated place so that you know where to reach for specific bits and bobs.
-A bag with see-through mesh pockets and a light-coloured interior makes it easier to see what’s inside.
+A bag with see-through mesh pockets and a light-colored interior makes it easier to see what’s inside.

 A style that suits you